gamehelp16/monstercat-browser/README.md

 Check out the live demo [here](https://gamehelp16.github.io/monstercat-browser/#/)!

-Monstercat Album Browser is a site where you can browse thorugh releases by Monstercat in an easy way.
+Monstercat Album Browser is a site where you can browse through releases by Monstercat in an easy way.

 ## Improvements